Menu

 DISTINGUISHED AWARDS/PREMIOS DISTINGUIDOS

 The Southwestern Association of Naturalists has established awards that recognize outstanding contributions to the understanding of the biota of the southwestern United States, Mexico, and Central America, and to the Association.
 Nominations are solicited for the following awards presented by the Association.
 They should consist of a letter of nomination from a current member of SWAN, several supporting letters of recommendation, and curriculum vitae of the individual nominated.
-The deadline for nominations is 16 June.
+The deadline for nominations is 11 February.
 Nominations are considered for three years.
-Nominations should be sent to Jake Schaefer (jake.schaefer@usm.edu)./La Southwestern Association of Naturalists ha establecido premios que reconocen contribuciones sobresalientes al entendimiento de la biota del suroeste de los Estados Unidos, México y Centroamérica, y para la Asociación.
+Nominations should be sent to Julie Waits (juliewaits17@gmail.com)./La Southwestern Association of Naturalists ha establecido premios que reconocen contribuciones sobresalientes al entendimiento de la biota del suroeste de los Estados Unidos, México y Centroamérica, y para la Asociación.
 Se solicitan nominaciones para los siguientes premios otorgados por la Asociación.
 Deben consistir de una carta de nominación por un miembro actual de SWAN, varias cartas de recomendación, y un currículum vitae del individuo nominado.
-Envíe nominaciones para el 16 de junio.
+Envíe nominaciones para el 11 de febrero.
 Las nominaciones se considerarán por tres años.
-Nominaciones deben ser enviadas a Jake Schaefer (jake.schaefer@usm.edu)
+Nominaciones deben ser enviadas a Julie Waits (juliewaits17@gmail.com)

 • W. Frank Blair Eminent Naturalist Award/El Premio Naturalista Eminente W. Frank Blair